gewethor/CYBR-8420-GroupProject/Code_Analysis_for_Software_Security_Engineering.md

 **Key Findings in Manual Code Review**

-   * High - Hard Coded Password
+   * High - Hard Coded Password for mapping purposes CWE-798 & CWE-259: Hard Coded Passwords
+CAPEC-ID 190 & 167: Reverse Engineering
 GrayLog2-server seems to have few hard-coded value that reads “password”.
 I believe these “hard-coded password” are just keys that are used for mapping purpose, however these keys are exposed in clear text and might lead to some backdoor in the future.
 Action Taken: Issue Open and Produce Possible Solution

    * Medium - Shared Resources Not Locked
    Action Taken: Code Fix (To reduce deadlock behaviors and object been reused Use Synchronize blocks instead of Synchronized function )